‘Paradise’ Recrafted

 she says, “depended on the kindness of various musical directors.”

-One might think academics look down their spectacled noses at her lack of
+One might think academics look down their spectacled noses at her lack of formal

 training.
 Not at all, she says; most have told her she was lucky not to